rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ## Configuring Nginx

-There are a number of commands that will become necessary for starting, stopping, reloading, and checking the status of the nginx server as changes are made to the nginx server configuration file `/etc/nginx/sites-available/default`.
+There are a number of commands that are useful for starting, stopping, reloading, and checking the status of the nginx server as changes are made to the nginx server configuration file `/etc/nginx/sites-available/default`.

     // Check server status
     systemctl status nginx